mubaraqwahab/thinkdev/src/decks/03-collections.md

 <section>

-We need a better way to represent an "entity" that&nbsp;has&nbsp;different "attributes". {.h3}
+We need a better way to represent an "entity"&nbsp;that&nbsp;has&nbsp;different "attributes". {.h3}

 </section>